The University of Cape Town's Fine Arts department dates from 1925, and is known internationally as the Michaelis School of Fine Art.

 Graduates move into a range of visual art areas including professional art production; media (film, digital multimedia, photography, design and advertising); museology and curatorship; art criticism; general arts administration; set design; art therapy; art dealership; and art education in primary, secondary and tertiary institutions.

-Michaelis graduates have won a variety of prizes and awards such as the Standard Bank Young Artist, the Vita Art Prize, and Sasol and Cape Town Public Sculpture Awards.
-Numerous past students have gone on to take up positions in tertiary institutions nationally and internationally.
-Many of our other graduates teach in secondary schools and other institutions.
+Michaelis graduates have won a variety of prizes and awards such as the Standard Bank Young Artist Award, the FNB Art Prize, the Tollman Award, the Sasol New Signatures and the ABSA L’Atelier Awards.
+Numerous past students have gone on to take up positions in tertiary institutions nationally and internationally, and many of our graduates teach in secondary schools and other institutions.
 Our graduates are regularly accepted into higher degree programmes at the world's finest art academies.